GrupoDiana/BRT-Documentation/docs/osc/overall.md

 #### Return

-A return message is sent back to the sender `control/actionResult /playAndRecord <string filename> <boolean success> <string description>`.
-If the recording was successfully completed (either because it reached the given time or because a stop was recevied while recording), `success` will be true in the confirmation message.
-If the recording cannot be completed for any reason, this response message will set `success` to false.
+`control/actionResult /playAndRecord <string filename> <boolean success> <string description>`.

+The return confirmation refers to the `filename`, indicating `success=true` if the action has been successfully performed and `set=false` if not.
+In both cases a `description` is added to give more details.

 It sends an echo to all subscribers excepting the sender: `/playAndRecord <String filename> <String type> <float time>`

 #### Example

-BeRTA receives: `/playAndRecord c:/tmp/file.mat mat 10`
+BeRTA receives and echoes back to all subscribiers but the sender: `/playAndRecord c:/tmp/file.mat mat 10`

 When the recording is finished (in this example after 10 seconds), BeRTA sends back to all subscribers: `control/actionResult /playAndRecord c:/tmp/file.mat true Recording completed.
 File saved : c:/tmp/file.mat` or `control/actionResult  /playAndRecord c:/tmp/file.mat false ERROR:Recording failed.
 File could not be created.`

-BeRTA sends to all subscribiers but the sender: `/playAndRecord c:/tmp/file.mat mat 10`

 <!----------------------------------------------------------------------------------->